-Student group Highest priority needs Children with a Parent in the Military o 2018-19 English Language Arts: 66% Proficient (All Students: 51%) o 2018-19 Math: 64% Proficient (All Students: 52%) 1) Children with a parent in the military, while often performing higher than their peers on academic assessments, often need additional support for their transitions to and from new bases or assignments.
+Student group Highest priority needs Children with a Parent in the Military 2018-19 English Language Arts: 66% Proficient (All Students: 51%) o 2018-19 Math: 64% Proficient (All Students: 52%) 1) Children with a parent in the military, while often performing higher than their peers on academic assessments, often need additional support for their transitions to and from new bases or assignments.
 The patterns and needs of students with parents in the military often mirror those of highly mobile students.
-2) A 11% 11 (1 (1 (1 (1 (1 (1 (1 (1 2) Additionally, students with a parent in the military often require additional social emotional supports as a result of their movement from place to place.
+2) Additionally, students with a parent in the military often require additional social emotional supports as a result of their movement from place to place.